Questions

 Care

-Cool, dark, dry, and sealed: 16–18°C with low humidity is the ideal band — the same range we specify for our B2B climate cellars.
-The refrigerator is chocolate'
+Cool, dark, dry, and sealed: 16–18°C with low humidity is the ideal band — the range fine-chocolate storage guidance converges on.
+The refrigerator is chocolate

 XOCOA